-Horticultural LED grow lights, also called LED plant lights, emit a very specific range of light that is designed to provide the optimal stimulation to indoor and hydroponic plants, ensuring your plants keep growing regardless of the external environment and seasons.
+Horticultural LED grow lights, also called LED plant lights, emit a very specific range of light that is designed to provide the optimal stimulation to indoor and hydroponic plants and vegetables, ensuring your plants keep growing regardless of the external environment and seasons.

 For an indoor grow room or grow tent setup where natural light is compromised, LEG grow lights will keep your plants growing healthy, flowering well and delivering optimal yields.